How To Integrate and Set Up Adyen at the PDC

 |---|---|---|---|

-| APIKey | Yes | String | Enter the API Key obtained from the Adyen Web Configuration dashboard |
+| APIKey | Yes | String | The API Key obtained from the Adyen Web Configuration Dashboard |

-| Certificate | No | File | Download the Adyen public root certificates and upload the PEM file.
-See the Adyen documentation on installing root certificates for local architecture. |
+| Certificate | No | File | Download the Adyen public root certificates from the Adyen root certificate documentation and upload the PEM file |

-| ConnectionTimeoutMillis | No | String | (Optional) Connection timeout for the connection between Enactor and Adyen.
-This would not normally need to be defined. |
+| ConnectionTimeoutMillis | No | String | (Optional) Connection timeout in milliseconds between Enactor and Adyen.
+Not normally required. |

 | EnableAutomaticCapture | No | String | (Optional) Enter false to disable automatic capture.
-If enabled, the Enactor Adyen integration does not attempt to send capture requests to Adyen, relying instead on Adyen's systems to perform the capture when authorisation is requested. |
+When omitted, Adyen performs the capture automatically on authorisation. |

-| Environment | No | String | Enter LIVE or TEST depending on whether the integration uses the live or test Adyen environment. |
+| Environment | No | String | Enter LIVE or TEST depending on the Adyen environment in use |

-| HMACKey | Yes | String | Enter the HMAC Key generated via the Adyen Web Configuration dashboard. |
+| HMACKey | Yes | String | The HMAC Key generated via the Adyen Web Configuration Dashboard |

-| KeyIdentifier | No | String | Enter the Key Identifier of the key created on the Adyen Web Configuration dashboard. |
+| KeyIdentifier | No | String | The Key Identifier from the Adyen Web Configuration Dashboard encryption section |

-| KeyPassphrase | Yes | String | Enter the Key Passphrase of the key created on the Adyen Web Configuration dashboard. |
+| KeyPassphrase | Yes | String | The Key Passphrase from the Adyen Web Configuration Dashboard encryption section |

-| KeyVersion | No | String | Enter the Key Version of the key created on the Adyen Web Configuration dashboard. |
+| KeyVersion | No | String | The Key Version from the Adyen Web Configuration Dashboard encryption section |

-| MerchantAccount | No | String | Enter the name of the Merchant Account from the Adyen Web Configuration dashboard. |
+| MerchantAccount | No | String | The name of the Merchant Account from the Adyen Web Configuration Dashboard |

-| TransactionTimeoutMillis | No | String | (Optional) The maximum time allowed for commands sent to Adyen or to the PED to complete before they time out and recovery is allowed. |
+| TransactionTimeoutMillis | No | String | (Optional) Maximum time in milliseconds for commands sent to Adyen or the PED before they time out and recovery is allowed |

-This completes the Account Credentials configuration.
+This completes the Account Credentials Maintenance configuration.

-Tender Maintenance
+Configuration Steps - Tender Maintenance

-- Select Create a new Tender
+Select Create a new Tender.
+On the creation screen, set:

 | Field | Value |